 Additionally, since indoor air is usually more polluted than outdoor air (“indoor levels of pollutants may be 2 to 5 times, and occasionally 100 times higher than outdoors” according to the EPA), it’s especially important that we try to make our indoor environments healthier and less polluted.

 People often think that they get sick because of the weather, but more likely, it’s because of increased time spent indoors and exposure to higher levels of airborne pollutants, like viruses and bacteria.

-Serious health and wellbeing issues can arise if your HVAC system isn’t properly maintained, there are a lot of volatile organic compounds (VOCs) in the air, or if your home is not properly ventilated.
+Serious health and well-being issues can arise if your HVAC system isn’t properly maintained, if there are a lot of volatile organic compounds (VOCs) in the air, or if your home is not properly ventilated.